Organize Training Center

 (Charles M. Payne is the Henry Rutgers Distinguished Professor of African American Studies at Rutgers

-University- Newark where he also directs the Joseph Cornwall Center for Metropolitan Research
+University- Newark where he also directs the Joseph Cornwall Center for Metropolitan Research, and author of

 I've Got the Light of Freedom: The Organizing Tradition in the Mississippi Civil Rights Movement (1995))